 This is why I suck so badly at time management.
 When I was in school, my parents just kind of took it as read that I would be up until midnight the night before a paper or project was due.
 I thought that was just how you did things when you had a deadline because I couldn’t understand the idea of getting things done before they were due.
 As the deadline approaches, “not now” morphs into NOW, and then I can remember to do whatever it is.

 I don’t know how to get around this.
 I have a planner, which I barely use.
-I have a to-do list app that’s set up like an RPG (Epic Win – it’s really kind of awesome), and I do use that, sort of.
-I can make a to-do list for the current day, or as a long-term running list without any timeline.
+I have a to-do list app that’s set up like an RPG (Habitica – it’s really kind of awesome), and I do use that, sort of.
+I can make an ongoing to-do list, track habits or set up recurring tasks for various days of the week.
 But somehow setting deadlines and goals is kind of beyond me.

 It creates issues with my job performance, which I’ve become very adept at covering.
 My diagnosing psychologist implied that, due to my high IQ, my half-assed work looks comparable to the average person’s good work.
 That’s certainly how I made it through school.
 My parents (one of them an English professor) encouraged it to the point that I thought that was what you were supposed to do in high school – learn to be a bullshit artist.
 That skillset has kept me employed, but it’s also kept me at a level far beneath what people think I “should” be able to do.